debitCrossBlockchain/bumo2.0/src/web/jslint/ContractRules.md

 # **Syntax in the Smart Contract**
 Bumo smart contracts are written in the 'JaveScript' language.
-In order to facilitate developers to develop a more standardized, safer contract, JSLint is used to check the syntax in smart contracts.[Please refer to JSLint GitHub](./) When editing a contract, you first need to ensure that the contract passes the JSLint detection before it can be detected as a legal contract by the Bumo system.
+In order to facilitate developers to develop a more standardized, safer contract, JSLint is used to check the syntax in smart contracts.
+[Please refer to JSLint GitHub](./).
+When editing a contract, you first need to ensure that the contract passes the JSLint detection before it can be detected as a legal contract by the Bumo system.

 The standard syntax of JSLint is described in detail on the official website.
 The purpose of this document is to refine the original JSLint grammar rules as a complete document, and to supplement Bumo's modified rules.
 The documentation will illustrate its usage.
 For parts not mentioned in this article, please refer to the [JsLint help manual](http://bumo.chinacloudapp.cn:36002/help.html)。